 Paul puts the three on a pedestal, so to speak.
 Love is among these better gifts, and is the “best.”
 Love is what makes every other spiritual gift good to build up others in the church (chapter 14).
 Love is what makes us most like God, whom we are coming to know fully (13:12).
-To lift love beyond compare, Paul stands upon this pedestal of universal and abiding gifts of the Spirit, “faith, hope, love.”
+To lift love beyond compare, Paul puts it in the good company of these universal and abiding gifts of the Spirit, “faith, hope, love.”

 Sometimes plural Greek nouns that are neuter take singular verbs, but these three nouns are feminine.
 The adjective “three” is neuter and could govern the verb.
 Commentators and translations differ.
 The other points stand.↩

 Paul could have given this previous teaching when he was with the Corinthians (Acts 18:1–11) or in a previous letter (1 Cor.
 5:9).
 “Faith, hope, love” was present in Paul’s other teachings, from early (1 Thess.
 1:3) to late (Col. 1:4–5).↩